Comicly69/ssc/README.md

 Once the verification process is complete, the SSC will be issued, and it can be displayed on the website.

 We are is a trusted authority for issuing SSCs.
-If you are interested in getting an SSC for your website, be sure to apply to our website and follow the application process.
+If you are interested in getting an SSC for your website, be sure to apply to our website and follow the application processes.